Toggle: English / Spanish

-An ECG may show problems with the heart beat or heart signals (conduction disturbance).
+An ECG may show problems with the heart beat or heart signals.

 A cardiac biopsy is used to confirm the diagnosis.
-A biopsy of another area, such as the abdomen, kidney, or bone marrow, is often done to confirm the diagnosis.
+A biopsy of another area, such as the abdomen, kidney, or bone marrow, is often done as well.

-Your doctor may tell you to change your diet.
-This may include salt and fluid restrictions.
+Your doctor may tell you to make changes to your diet, including limiting salt and fluids.

-You may need to take water pills (diuretics) to help your body remove excess fluid.
+You may need to take water pills (diuretics) to help your body get rid of excess fluid.
 The doctor may tell you to weigh yourself every day.
 A weight gain of 3 or more pounds over 1 - 2 days can mean there is too much fluid in the body.

-Digoxin, calcium channel blockers, and beta blockers may be used with caution in patients with atrial fibrillation.
-However, the dosage must be carefully monitored.
-Patients with cardiac amyloidosis may be unusually sensitive to any side effects.
+Medicines including digoxin, calcium channel blockers, and beta blockers may be used in people with atrial fibrillation.
+However, the drugs must be used with caution, and the dosage must be carefully monitored.
+People with cardiac amyloidosis may be extra sensitive to side effects of these drugs.

 Other treatments may include:

-A heart transplant may be considered for some patients with very poor heart function.
-However, it is not done in those with AL type amyloidosis, because the disease weakens many other organs.
-People with hereditary amyloidosis will need a liver transplant.
+A heart transplant may be considered for people with some types of amyloidosis who have very poor heart function.
+People with hereditary amyloidosis may need a liver transplant.

-Call your health care provider if you have this disorder and new symptoms develop, particularly:
+Call your health care provider if you have this disorder and develop new symptoms such as: